 To support inclusion of participant within an infectious disease pandemic, multiple modalities of consent may be used as appropriate to the clinical situation, to minimise risk, appropriately manage resources (including Personal Protective Equipment), and ensure the safety of staff and participants.
 When it has been decided that biological sampling can be performed safely and appropriate consent has been obtained, samples taken early may be most useful for identification or evaluation of risk factors for disease progression at a clinically-relevant decision point.
 Therefore, it is desirable to begin sampling as early as possible during a patient's illness.

 Individuals recruited to the ISARIC study will be contacted for follow up samples by a member of the study team in line with the PICF.
-Potential participants initially identified in the recovery phase from hospital & public health records will initially be contacted by contact tracers employed by the Centre for Disease Control Directorate.
+Potential participants initially identified in the recovery phase from hospital & public health records will initially be contacted by contact tracers employed by Sthe Centre for Disease Control Directorate.
 They will record whether these individuals are happy to be contacted by researchers regarding various research projects.
 A list of COVID-19 +ve individuals and their close contacts who consented to being contacted will be transferred to the ISARIC study team.
 A member of the study team who is a WA Health employee will then contact the potential participants utilising the telephone script and invite the participant to come to a hospital site to provide follow up samples and follow up survey (see appendix D for phone script).
 Those that consider enrolment will be provided with participant information and a follow up clinic appointment.

 Staff will explain the details of the study to the participant or parent/guardian/consultee and allow them time to discuss and ask questions.
 The staff will review the informed consent form with the participant and endeavour to ensure understanding of the contents, including study procedures, risks, benefits, the right to withdraw and alternatives to participation.
 The consenting party will be asked to sign and date an informed consent form.
 This may be performed digitally to minimise infection risk.
 Where it is not possible for the participant to sign a consent form, due to being critically ill, witnessed verbal consent may be obtained.
 The witnessed episode of verbal consent should be appropriately documented in the patient’s clinical notes.
 If verbal consent is obtained, the investigator and witness the should sign the consent form.
 The patient will be given a copy of the consent form and PICF to take home with them, with instruction that they may contact the study’s clinical contact to withdraw at any time if they change their mind.